Unyxos/srcds_exporter/README.md

+# CS2 Support
+**I can't tell if CS2 will be supported directly through the csgo config or if a new one will be needed, I'll need to have access to it and for Valve to release CS2 dedicated servers for everybody**

 # SRCDS Prometheus exporter
 ### The goal of this project is to provide a simple way to get metrics from various Source dedicated servers and expose them in Grafana.
 <p align="center">